Dental Fillings in Arlington, TX

 Getting a dental filling is a quick, routine procedure designed to restore your tooth’s strength and prevent further decay.
 The entire process typically takes about an hour, ensuring you get back to your day with minimal downtime.

-Step 1: Examination & X-Rays
+Step 1: Examination and X-Rays

 Before starting, your dentist will examine your tooth to assess the extent of the decay.
 X-rays may be taken to get a clearer view of the cavity and surrounding structures.

-Step 2: Numbing & Preparation
+Step 2: Numbing and Preparation

 To keep you comfortable, a local anesthetic is applied to numb the affected tooth, gums, and surrounding area.
 This ensures a pain-free experience.
 The numbing process takes a few minutes to fully activate, and during this time, your dentist may step away to check on other patients.